laravel/nova-docs/4.0/resources/file-fields.md

 [[toc]]

 Nova offers several types of file fields: `File`, `Image`, `Avatar`, `VaporFile`, and `VaporImage`.
-The `File` field is the most basic form of file upload field, and is the base class for both the `Image` and `Avatar` field classes.
+The `File` field is the most basic form of file upload field, and is the base class for both the `Image` and `Avatar` fields.
 In the following documentation, we will explore each of these fields and discuss their similarities and differences.

 ## Overview

 To illustrate the behavior of Nova file upload fields, let's assume our application's users can upload "profile photos" to their account.
 So, our `users` database table will have a `profile_photo` column.
-This column will contain the path to the profile on disk, or, when using a cloud storage provider such as Amazon S3, the profile photo's path within its "bucket".
+This column will contain the path to the profile photo on disk, or, when using a cloud storage provider such as Amazon S3, the profile photo's path within its "bucket".

 ### Defining The Field

 Next, let's attach the file field to our `User` resource.
 In this example, we will create the field and instruct it to store the underlying file on the `public` disk.
-This disk name should correspond to a disk name in your `filesystems` configuration file:
+This disk name should correspond to a disk name in your application's `filesystems` configuration file:

 ```php
 use Laravel\Nova\Fields\File;